 Game Improvement irons are specifically designed to help senior golfers continue playing at their current level.
 With features such as a graphite shaft, higher launch through lower CG, and improved ball flight, this type of iron can create quite the benefit.

 Trying to get the ball into the air and down toward the intended target is the overall goal of these types of golf clubs.

 Types of Irons

-Cavity-backed irons are the most popular for seniors looking to lower their scores.
-The perimeter weighting of the iron’s heads allows for better forgiveness, creating straighter shots that stay along the target line.
+Cavity-backed irons are the most popular irons for senior golfers looking to lower their scores.
+The perimeter weighting of the iron’s heads allow for better forgiveness, creating straighter shots that stay along the target line.

-These irons are considered super game-improvement or game-improvement irons, built for golfers looking to add reliability and consistency to their skill set.
+These types of irons are considered super game-improvement or game-improvement irons, built for golfers looking to add reliability and consistency to their skill set.

 A forged iron is harder to hit when compared to a cavity-backed iron.

-The senior flex rating is built for golfers with a swing speed below 75 mph.
-The senior flex rating provides the proper shaft for returning the club to square at impact.
+Built for golfers with a swing speed below 75 mph, the senior flex rating provides the proper shaft for returning the club to square at impact.
 Although considered slow, the senior flex is preferred for older golfers with a slower swing speed.

 Properly fitted for golfers with driver swing speeds over 95 mph, the stiff flex is a more rigid shaft flex when compared to senior or regular flex shafts.

-Made for mid-sized hands, regular grip size allows for comfortable holding of the golf club for golfers with these moderately sized palms and fingers.
-Traditionally installed by manufacturers in their clubs, the regular grips allow a slimmer feel that provides more control of the club.
+Made for mid sized hands, regular grip size allows for comfortable holding of the golf club for golfers with these moderately sized palms and fingers.
+Traditionally installed by manufacturers in their golf clubs, the regular grips allow a slimmer feel that provides more control of the club.